Happy-Ferret/Happy-Ferret.github.io/essays/Mozfest2018.md

 ## Conclusion

 I had a great time at MozFest, met a number of interesting individuals, engaged with other project owners and, overall really had a blast.
 I can barely wait for MozFest2019.
 Fingers crossed I'll be invited again.

+## Travel tips

+* Unless you want to invest in a data plan, make sure to download an app that supports offline pedestrian maps.
+Using Google Map's regular offline road maps was an absolute hell.

+* If you happen to miss any basic items on your travels, Poundland (the UK's equivalent to Dollar Tree), Boots (similar to Rite Aid) and Marks & Spencer (decently priced clothing) should be your primary sources.

+* Cab rides in London are fairly expensive.
+The London public transport system offers an affordable alternative, with most tube rides selling for less than 3 GBP.
+In some rare instances (I'd advise against taking the tube with a full set of luggage.
+Especially during peak hours) the luxury of a cab ride may well off-set the price though.